 Note that the statutory minimum holiday entitlement for full-time employees in the UK of 5.6 weeks can be adjusted pro rata for part-time employees based on their pro rata entitlements.

-How Paying a Pro-rata Salary Affects Benefits?
+How Does Paying a Pro-rata Salary Affect Benefits?

 Paying a pro-rata salary to part-time employees can have significant implications for their benefits.
 According to the Part-Time Workers Regulations, part-time employees are entitled to receive the same benefits as their full-time counterparts, but proportionate to their work hours.